Firdos Square

-Firdos Square (ساحة الفردوس) is a public open space in central Baghdad, Iraq.
-It is named after the Arabic word Firdows, which means "paradise".
+Al-Firdos Square (ساحة الفردوس) is a public open space in central Baghdad, Iraq.
+It is named after the Persian word Ferdows, meaning 'paradise'.
 The site has been the location of several monumental artworks.

-Description

-The 17 Ramadan Mosque and two of the best-known hotels in Baghdad, the Palestine Hotel and the Sheraton Ishtar, are located on the square.
+Al-Firdos Square is located in the middle of al-Sa'doun Street and between Tahrir and Kahramana squares and in front of the 17th of Ramadan Mosque.
+The square is also located opposite the Abu Nawas Street which overlooks the Tigris River.
+Two of the best-known hotels in Baghdad, the Palestine Hotel and the Sheraton Ishtar, are located on the square.

+The square is infamous for the toppling of the statue of Saddam Hussein during the US-led invasion of Iraq in 2003.
+The image of the toppling was shown across the world and became a symbol of victory in Iraq.
+At the same time, became a symbol of American propaganda.
+The square is also the site of the killing of two journalists in the Palestine Hotel on the 8th of April.

+History

-The roundabout in the center of Firdos Square has been the site of several monuments beginning with the completion of the monumental arch The Unknown Soldier in 1959.
+The roundabout in the center of al-Firdos Square has been the site of several monuments beginning with the completion of the monumental arch The Unknown Soldier in 1959.
 It was subsequently replaced by the statue of Saddam Hussein that was removed by U.S. coalition forces during the invasion of Iraq in 2003.
 A green, abstract sculpture by Bassem Hamad al-Dawiri was commissioned to replace the Saddam statue.
 In 2009, the architect of the Monument to the Unknown Soldier Rifat Chadirji expressed interest in rebuilding the monument on its original site.
-As of 2013, the al-Dawiri statue and the surrounding columns have been removed from Firdos Square.
+As of 2013, the al-Dawiri statue and the surrounding columns have been removed from al-Firdos Square.

-Statue destruction
+Statue of Saddam Hussein

-In April 2002, a 12 m statue, designed by Iraqi sculptor, Khalid Ezzat, was erected in honour of Saddam Hussein's 65th birthday.
+In April 2002, a 12 m statue, designed by Iraqi sculptor, Khalid Ezzat, was erected in honor of Saddam Hussein's 65th birthday.

 In 2003, the statue was pulled down by Iraqi citizens, with the help of American forces during the invasion of Iraq in front of a crowd of around a hundred Iraqis.
 The event was widely televised, and some of this footage was criticized for exaggerating the size of the crowd.
 Robert Fisk described it as "the most staged photo opportunity since Iwo Jima".